Pool Care 101

 To help maintain the chemical health of your pool, you should test at least once a week using test kits or test strips.
-(When it’s hot out, more frequent testing is recommended.)
+(When it’s hot out or there are lots of swimmers using the pool, more frequent testing is recommended.)

 DID YOU KNOW?
 You can bring a water sample into your local Leslie's store to get a free AccuBlue® water test.
-This precise water test looks at 10 different aspects of water chemistry, and provides you with a customized pool treatment plan.
+This precise water test looks at 10 different aspects of water chemistry.
+It also provides you with a customized pool treatment plan that includes detailed instructions.

-Typical water tests include measurements for Free Available Chlorine (FAC) and Total Available Chlorine (TAC), pH, total alkalinity, calcium hardness, and cyanuric acid.
-If your pool has a salt water chlorine generator, the salt level should also be checked.
+Typical water tests include measurements for Free Available Chlorine (FAC) and Total Available Chlorine (TAC), pH, Total Alkalinity (TA), Calcium Hardness (CH), and Cyanuric Acid (CYA).
+If your pool has a salt water chlorine generator, also check the salt level during your regular pool care routine.

 DIY TIP: When pool or spa water is tested with a DPD test kit, there are three chlorine results that can be determined.
 Most colorimetric DPD test kits can test for Free Available Chlorine and Total Available Chlorine.
-Ideally, the Free and the Total chlorine results should be equal.
+Ideally, the Free and the Total Available Chlorine results should be equal.

 Regular testing helps you understand how weather, pool usage, and product application affects the water.
 Maintaining the right water balance through testing provides a safe, sanitary swimming environment, as well as protection for your pool surface and equipment.